multiversx/mx-docs/docs/developers/developer-reference/sc-payments.md

 ### Receiving payments directly

-Sending EGLD and ESDT tokens directly to accounts works the same way for EOAs (extrernally owned accounts) as for smart contracts: the tokens are transferred from one account to the other without firing up the VM.
+Sending EGLD and ESDT tokens directly to accounts works the same way for EOAs (externally owned accounts) as for smart contracts: the tokens are transferred from one account to the other without firing up the VM.

 However, not all smart contracts are allowed to receive tokens directly.
 There is a flag that controls this, called "payable".
 This flag is part of the [code metadata](/developers/data/code-metadata), and is specified in the transaction that deploys or upgrades the smart contract.